 Jesus has a few choice words to say about what you should do when other people cause bad things to happen to you.
 His way of handling these situations is sometimes called “the Matthew 18 approach,” because that’s where he tells his followers what to do.

 What kind of perpetrator is Jesus talking about?
-In the NRSV and some other translations of the Bible, Jesus says,
+In the many translations of the Bible, Jesus says,

-If another member of the church sins against you (Matthew 18:15)
+If another member of the church sins against you (Matthew 18:15 NRSV)

 Now really.
-There weren’t any churches, in the days Jesus was teaching, to be a member of.
-The original word in Greek that Jesus uses is ἀδελφός which literally means “brother,” although in contexts that imply men and women, the word is typically translated as “brothers and sisters.”
-It can be used for any community based on family, nationality, common interests, or common faith.
+In the days Jesus was teaching there weren’t any churches to be a member of.
+The original word in Greek that Jesus uses is ἀδελφός, which literally means “brother.”
+When it’s used for both men and women, this word is usually translated as “brothers and sisters.”
+It can be used for any group based on their family, nationality, common interests, or common faith.

 In the New Testament after the time of Jesus, “brothers” is used to refer to those in a close community relationship, usually followers of Jesus in a particular place.
-In our time, with so much more exposure to many people of diverse interests, it could apply to any close group where members of the group know each other pretty well.
+In our time, with so much more exposure to many people of different interests, it could apply to any group with something in common where members of the group know each other pretty well.

 The first step, not necessarily the most fun when we’ve been hurt, is to go directly to the other person involved.
 Jesus says,

-If another member of [your community] sins against you, go and point out the fault when the two of you are alone.
-If the member listens to you, you have regained that one.
+If your brother sins against you, go and show him his fault, just between the two of you.
+If he listens to you, you have won your brother over.
 (Matthew 18:15)

 If talking directly doesn’t work, it’s time to move to plan B. Jesus says,

-But if you are not listened to, take one or two others along with you, so that every word may be confirmed by the evidence of two or three witnesses.
+But if he will not listen, take one or two others along, so that ‘every matter may be established by the testimony of two or three witnesses.’
 (Matthew 18:16)

-If this conversation doesn’t come to a resolution, then it’s time to move to plan C. Jesus says,
+If that conversation doesn’t come to a resolution, then it’s time to move to plan C. Jesus says,

 If all these approaches fail, then Jesus says,

-if the offender refuses to listen even to the church, let such a one be to you as a Gentile and a tax collector.
+… if he refuses to listen even to the church, treat him as you would a pagan or a tax collector.
 (Matthew 18:17)

 This last resort is often misinterpreted to say that this perpetrator should be shunned or driven out of the community.
 This is not what Jesus is saying.

-In the days of Jesus, Jews needed to be able to interact with Gentiles and tax collectors.
-People didn’t have to like those who collected their taxes, but they did need to be courteous and businesslike.
-A Jew might be hired to work on a farm owned by a Gentile or hire a Gentile to do the family laundry.
-You might be polite to a Gentile or a tax collector, but you didn’t invite them into your home or your private life.
+In the time of Jesus, Jews needed to interact with non-Jews and tax collectors.
+People didn’t have to like those who collected their taxes, but they did need to be polite and businesslike.
+A Jew might be hired to work on a farm owned by a non-Jew or hire a non-Jew to do the family laundry.
+You could be polite to a non-Jew or a tax collector, but you didn’t invite them into your home or your private life.

-You give them the same treatment you were expected to give a stranger: courtesy and help in a crisis, but not the kind of trust that would put your life in their hands.
-These days, the equivalent kind behavior toward a perpetrator is the treatment you would give a person with whom you have no history, good or bad.
+You give these outsiders the same treatment you should give a stranger: courtesy and help in a crisis, but not the kind of trust that would put your life in their hands.
+These days, this would be the kind of treatment you give a person when you have no history, good or bad.